 Ironic Echo: "You're going to die in here!" and "All of Tamreil will know my name"elaborate when you first start the game, the first NPC you meet is a Dunmer named Valen Dreth, a prisoner in the cell opposite yours.
 He'll insult you (depending on which race and gender you choose, even if you're a Dunmer yourself), and then finish with "you're going to die in here".
 Additionally, before you find him the 2nd time, he is heard taunting a guard that "All of Tamreil will know my name" when he is released, his killing winds up a major headline.
 If you're in the Dark Brotherhood, you're given a contract to kill him.
 You don't have to talk to him, but if you do, you can fling those exact words back at him before murdering him.

-Irony: It is revealed that Gaiden Shinji, whose "The best techniques are passed down by the survivors." quote started Arena, was not a survivor.
-People still think he is amazing though.
+It is revealed that Gaiden Shinji, whose "The best techniques are passed down by the survivors." quote started Arena, was not a survivor.
+People still think he's amazing though.

-Glenroy the Blade, also met in the prologue, may also count.
-He is very distrustful and rude of the player and at one point suggests killing you just in case you are working with the assassins.
-To be fair to him, though, he does warm slightly up to you if you prove yourself useful and he is pretty justified in being suspicious of some random prisoner.
+Glenroy the Blade, also met in the prologue.
+He's very distrustful and rude of the player and at one point suggests killing you just in case you are working with the assassins.

 Alval Uvani, who brushes off every attempt to speak with him by saying: "I have no time for your pathetic attempts at small talk.
 Now walk away, before I get nasty!"

-The entire skooma-dealing Orum gang in Cheydinhal except Borba.
+The entire skooma-dealing Orum gang in Cheydinhal save for Borba.

 M'raaj-Dar, the Khajiit merchant in the Cheydinhal Dark Brotherhood sanctuary is extremely rude and hostile torwards the player... but he apologizes torwards you just in time for the mission that demands that you kill him.